Jill Haworth: Later life and death

-Haworth lived on New York City's Upper East Side for many years with her mother.
-Before her death, she and Courtney Burr III contributed to Michael Gregg Michaud’s biography on Mineo, and the book was dedicated in their honor.
+Haworth and her mother shared a place on New York City's Upper East Side for many years.
+Before her death, she and Courtney Burr III contributed to Michael Gregg Michaud's biography on Mineo, and the book was dedicated in their honor.
 She died of natural causes at the age of 65 on 3 January 2011 in Manhattan.
 She is buried at Kensico Cemetery.